bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L238-L266)]

 These examples do the same thing, i.e. create a template which consist of a `<div>` element which wraps the `<Item>` component listed above.
-In both cases, must construct the `RenderFragemnt<TValue>` type manually.
+In both cases, we must  construct the `RenderFragemnt<TValue>` type manually.
 Here is what is going on:

 1. The first example passes data to the `Items` parameter, and then it uses the `Template<TValue>` factory method in <xref:Bunit.ComponentParameterFactory>, which takes the name of the `RenderFragment<TValue>` template parameter and a `RenderFragment<TValue>` type as input.
-2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `Add` method to first add the data to `Items` parameter and then a `RenderFragment<TValue>` type as input.
+2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `Add` method to first add the data to `Items` parameter followed by a `RenderFragment<TValue>` type as input.

 # [Razor test code](#tab/razor)